-Year ended October 31,

-2023 2022 2021 2020 2019

-Portfolio turnover rate for all share classes 14 23% 20% 6% 18% 22%
+2023 2022 2021 2020 2019 Portfolio turnover rate for all share classes 29% 31% 22% 39% 31%

-1 Based on average shares outstanding.
+- Based on average shares outstanding.

 Total returns exclude any applicable sales charges, including contingent deferred sales charges.
-This column reflects the impact, if any, of certain waivers/reimbursements from AFS and/or CRMC.
-During one of the years shown, AFS waived a portion of transfer agent services fees for certain share classes.
-In addition, during some of the years shown, CRMC reimbursed a portion of transfer agent services fees for certain share classes.
-In addition, during some of the years shown, CRMC reimbursed a portion of transfer agent services fees for certain share classes.
-Betten due to reimbursed a portion of miscellaneous fees and expenses.
-3

-- Ratios do not include expenses of any Central Funds.
+This column reflects the impact, if any, of certain reimbursements from CRMC.
+During some of the years shown, CRMC reimbursed a portion of transfer agent services fees - Ratios do not include expenses of any Central Funds.
 The fund indirectly bears its proportionate share of the expenses of any Central Funds.

-4 - 5 Based on operations for a period that is less than a full year. - 6 This share class began investment operations on November 8, 2019. - 7 Not annualized. - 8 Annualized. - 9 Amount less than \$.01. - 10 All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
+All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
 Fees for distribution services are not charged or accrued on these seed capital assets.
-If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total return would have been lower. - 11 Amount less than \$1 million. - 12 Class M shares were converted to Class F-3 shares on November 8, 2019. - 13 Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020. - 14 Rates do not include the fund's portfolio activity with respect to any Central Funds.
+If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total return would have been lower.

-Refer to the notes to financial statements.
+- been lower.

+Amount less than \$1 million.

+Based on operations for a period that is less than a full year.

+Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020. - Not annualized. - 10 Rates do not include the fund's portfolio activity with respect to any Central Funds.

+The Investment Company of America

+Year ended December 31.